 Show ContentsDavidson History, Family Crest & Coats of Arms

-The history of the Davidson family begins among the Pictish clans ancient Scotland.
-The name Davidson comes from the personal name David.
+The ancestors of the first family to use the name Davidson lived among the Pictish people of ancient Scotland.
+The name Davidson is derived from the personal name David.
 Davidson is a patronymic surname, which belongs to the category of hereditary surnames.
 This surname comes from the religious naming tradition, and was adopted from the popular biblical surname, David, which means beloved.
 This surname is believed to date as far back as the 15th century, BC, and to have come to Scotland from Brittany, with the Picts.
 The first Chief of the Clan Davidson, David Dubh, was of Pictish descent.
 He was the fourth son of the chief of Clan Chattan, of which the Davidsons became a part.

 Early Origins of the Davidson family